LLC vs Trademark: What Actually Protects Your Brand (And What Doesn’t)

 If you’re building a business, chances are you’ve heard some version of this advice before: “Just set up your LLC and you’re good.”

 And while forming an LLC is an important step, it’s also one of the biggest sources of confusion we see when founders start thinking about protecting their brand.
+Because an LLC and a trademark do two completely different things: one protects your business structure while the other protects your brand itself.

 The problem is that many founders don’t realize the difference until they’ve already invested heavily into branding, marketing, packaging, websites, or course launches only to discover someone else has legal rights to the name they’ve been using.